 It was shocking to read portions of the speech you gave to the impressionable girls at the Krobo Girls Secondary School over the weekend.
-You took my breathe away when I saw you on TV saying girls are responsible for their rape if they wear short clothes with a big smile: “In conclusion, I want to say to you, be bold, be confident, and be respectful.
+You took my breath away when I saw you on TV saying girls are responsible for their rape if they wear short clothes with a big smile: “In conclusion, I want to say to you, be bold, be confident, and be respectful.
 If you wear a short dress, it’s fashionable, but know that it can attract somebody who would want to rape or defile you.
 You must be responsible for the choices you make.”
-I cannot believe that Ghana’s Gender, Children and Social Protection would say something so ignorant, something so sexist and abominable.
+I cannot believe that Ghana’s Gender, Children, and Social Protection would say something so ignorant, something so sexist and abominable.

-Minister, I want to assume, that was your special uninformed way of telling women and girls to be safe because it is odd for Ghana’s Minister of Gender, Children and Social Protection to be on the same side as rapists and other bad men who hide behind that tired excuse to violate women.
+Minister, I want to assume, that was your unique uninformed way of telling women and girls to be safe because it is odd for Ghana’s Minister of Gender, Children and Social Protection to be on the same side as rapists and other evil men who hide behind that tired excuse to violate women.
 Rape according to the dictionary and the laws of the land is any form of sexual penetration that occurs without the consent of one party.

 It is the violation of women and girls always borne out of entitlement to our bodies.
-Certainly you can see that no correlation exists between the victim’s clothes and the actions of the rapist.
+Indeed, you can see that no correlation exists between the victim’s clothes and the actions of the rapist.
 Therefore, they lie, when they insist that women’s clothes move them to rape.
 Men are not goats incapable of self-control and respect for others that the mere sight of a woman’s skin renders then insane and rapey.

-Madam, studies indicate that Ghanaian women between the ages of 10-18 years (the age group of the girls you spoke to) are most at risk of all forms sexual violence.
+Madam, studies indicate that Ghanaian women between the ages of 10-18 years (the age group of the girls you spoke to) are most at risk of all forms of sexual violence.
 Data from the Gender Centre also indicates that 27 percent of Ghanaian women have been sexually assaulted in their lifetime.
 1 in 3 women had been fondled or touched against their will and 2 in 10 women their first experience of sex was against their will.
-Not just that, 3 in 10 women are sometimes forced by their male partner to have sex and the first experience of sexual intercourse of 2 in 10 women was by force.
+Not just that, 3 in 10 women are sometimes forced by their male partner to have sex, and the first experience of sexual intercourse of 2 in 10 women was by force.
 And many do not report these violations that leave them with lifelong trauma because of comments like yours.

 Often victims are subjected to awful queries like “what were you doing in his room” and “what were you wearing,” suggesting that they’re somehow to blame for the actions of the rapist.
-Minister, your comment did exactly what rapists want, ignore their actions and place the burden of preventing rape on women.
-It serves no one than just perpetuates the rape culture, allowing rapists to get away with their crimes.
+Minister, your comment did precisely what rapists want, ignore their actions and place the burden of preventing rape on women.
+It serves no one than perpetuates the rape culture, allowing rapists to get away with their crimes.

 As things stand right now, you’re imperfect for the role.
-You have no technical knowledge of the area and you have never been an advocate of gender rights.
+You have no technical knowledge of the area, and you have never been an advocate of gender rights.
 Consider your delayed response to the woman who was beaten, stripped naked and violated in Kumasi.
-I suspect, you were working with the ‘what if she stole’ theory.
+I suspect you were working with the ‘what if she stole’ theory.
 We don’t live in a jungle, even if she stole, they built the courts and the prisons for crimes like.
 Consider again, your reckless comments about your colleagues’ supposed disability.
-Albinism isn’t a disability and that was an appalling way to speak about disabilities in our society.
+Albinism isn’t a disability, and that was an appalling way to speak about disabilities in our society.

-Madam, I have been rooting for you, praying you succeed, given the drama that came with your appointment.
+Madam, I have been rooting for you, praying for you to succeed, given the drama that came with your appointment.
 Nothing would please the Minority Members of the Appointments Committee more than to see you fail.
 And you will fail if you do not seek help with the sector.
 Like many of your colleagues, you’ll have to educate yourself, for as a dear Uncle of mine said when he heard your sexist remarks “power is not knowledge.”
 Find people who have specialized in gender and children’s rights to educate you.
 Just because you’re a woman doesn’t mean you know what is required to transform the lives of Ghanaian women.
 You need to unlearn your internalized sexism and misogyny, study the changing ways the world seeks to treat women and get with the plan.

 The woman with an agenda